bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 Heatmaps
 --------

-If you apply different shades to a rectangle that defines a pair of categories, you get a *categorical heatmap*.
+If you apply different shades to rectangles that represent a pair of categories, you get a *categorical heatmap*.
 This is a plot with two categorical axes.